liferay/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/02-adding-form-field-type-settings.markdown

 annotations.

-In this class you're setting up a dynamic form with all the settings your form field type will need.
-The form layout presented here will give your form the look and feel of a native form field type.
+In this class you're setting up a dynamic form with all the settings your form field type needs.
+The form layout presented here gives your form the look and feel of a native form field type.
 See the note below for more information on the DDM annotations used in this form.